jeffersonlam/jeffersonlam.com/README.md

 ## Deploy
 1. Install [git-ftp](https://github.com/git-ftp/git-ftp) and set up the url, username, and password
-2. Write some code and make a commit.
+1. Write some code and make a commit.
+1. Run `gulp build` to compile an optimized version of the code.
-3. Run `git ftp push` to push the `dist/` folder. `.gitignore` has `dist/` ignored so it will not be committed to this repo, but `.git-ftp-include` has it included so it will push the compiled folder from your local repo.
+1. Run `git ftp push` to push the `build/` folder.
 You cannot deploy unless you have a new commit, otherwise git ftp will assume there are no changes.